Theme Park World (1999)

 Ever the go-getter, my interest was piqued by a recent newspaper ad I came across looking to hire a manager for a theme park.
 The place was its own island, the Lost Kingdom, and it was dinosaur themed.
 Of course, I immediately had terrible thoughts of Jurassic Park, in particular the bit where Newman from Seinfeld gets torn up by peacock dinosaurs, having just had his face melted off.
 I’m a bit of a Newman really, but I thought I’d apply.

 Why not?
 I had nowt to lose, and in any case I was still waiting to hear back on second interviews for several lion taming roles – I had to do something with my degree after all.
-And wouldn’t you know it, the Theme Park national manager Mr. Wildthroat got back to me almost straight away with a call to interview.I took the ferry out to Lost Kingdom at once.
+And wouldn’t you know it, the Theme Park national manager Mr. Wildthroat got back to me almost straight away with a call to interview.I thought I’d mosey on over, see what was occurring.
+I took the ferry out to Lost Kingdom at once.
 But I had some misgivings – first of all, I usually wear a sharp suit to interviews, one that I purloined from Lidl.
 But on this occasion I decided to wear a dinosaur baseball cap, khaki archaeologists overalls, a devastating socks & sandals combos and tribal face paint.
 I thought this would help me convey an image of being “hip” and “down”, qualities no doubt important for a theme park supremo.

 My second misgiving was that the waves of the ocean, combined with the few pints of Dutch courage I’d put away that morning, combined to give me some awfully non-compliant guts.
 Nonetheless, I had to press on and impress Mr. Wildthroat, because I thought a theme park could be a good laugh to run and anyway I was on my final warning with the dole.